danielhanan05/index-advisor/README.md

 ## What It Does

-Database Index Advisor analyzes a PostgreSQL workload and recommends indexes that can improve query performance.
+Database Index Advisor analyzes PostgreSQL workload activity and recommends indexes that can improve query performance.

 It collects real workload statistics from `pg_stat_statements`, parses expensive queries, generates possible indexes, checks existing indexes, validates candidates with hypothetical indexes, and shows the best recommendations in a dashboard.